Kwame-Bright/First-Repository/TELLMESOMETHING.md

 Well so far so good, I have had a great learning experience with my cohort colleagues and Instructors.
 Very nice people.
 Has been fun and challenging, quite contrary right? but yes, the learning sessions, discussions and after-hours consultation with Instructors and friends has addressed my concerns.
 I hope this continues to the end and I hope to be an active helper as best as I can.
 Can't wait to see what WK2 holds for me.

+Second Week @ Lecture

+Well started on a good note.
+Can't Wait to see how my efforts (with God's Help) pays